MicroEJ/docs/PlatformDeveloperGuide/uiDisplay.rst

 GPU Synchronization
 ===================

 When a GPU is used to perform a drawing, the caller (MicroUI painter native method) returns immediately.
-This allows the MicroEJ application to perform other operations during the GPU rendering.
-However, as soon as the MicroEJ application is trying to perform another drawing, the previous drawing made by the GPU must be done.
+This allows the application to perform other operations during the GPU rendering.
+However, as soon as the application is trying to perform another drawing, the previous drawing made by the GPU must be done.
 The Graphics Engine is designed to be synchronized with the GPU asynchronous drawings by defining some points in the rendering timeline.
 It is not optional: MicroUI considers a drawing is fully done when it starts a new one.
 The end of GPU drawing must notify the Graphics Engine calling ``LLUI_DISPLAY_drawingDone()``.

 Antialiasing
 ============